The Application Process

 The Interview Process

-Interviews are coordinated by the London Deanery and take place at a central London location.
+Interviews are coordinated by LaSE and take place at a central London location.
 The interview is 2-3 hours long and takes the format of multiple stations.
 The stations assess a wide range of skills and attitudes including communication skills, understanding of the role of the pathologist, teamwork, clinico-pathological correlation and presentation/ communication skills.
 Details about what to expect from the interview are sent to all applicants at the time of invitation.

 The best way to prepare yourself for the application and interview is to get experience of histopathology through a taster week, get involved with a histopathology audit or research project and speak to consultant and trainee histopathologists.